CAT #: 71210149

 LymphoTrack® IGH FR1 Assay Panel B - MiSeq®

-The Invivoscribe portfolio of LymphoTrack® IGH – MiSeq® Assays represent a significant improvement over existing clonality assays using fragment analysis as they efficiently detect the majority of IGH gene rearrangements using a single multiplex master mix and, at the same time, identify the DNA sequence specific for each clonal gene rearrangement.
-Therefore, this product has two important and complementary uses: it aids both in the detection of initial clonal populations and identifies sequence information required to track those clones in subsequent samples, and provides detailed sequence information on the degree of SHM.
+This LymphoTrack IGH Assay – MiSeq represents a significant improvement over existing clonality assays using fragment size analysis as it efficiently detects the majority of IGH gene rearrangements using a single multiplex master mix and, at the same time, identifies the DNA sequence specific for each clonal gene rearrangement.
+Therefore, this assay has three important and complementary uses: it provides critical information on the existence of clonality, identifies sequence information required to track those clones in subsequent samples, and provides detailed sequence information on the degree of SHM.

-LymphoTrack IGH FR1 Assays contain primers that target the conserved framework 1 (FR1) region within the VH and the JH regions described in lymphoid malignancies.
 Our single multiplex master mix for IGH targets the conserved framework region 1 (FR1) within the VH and the JH regions described in lymphoid malignancies.
-Primers included in the mastermix are designed with Illumina® adapters and 24 unique indices allowing amplicons generated from the different IGH master mixes to be pooled onto one flow cell.
-This allows for a one-step PCR reaction and pooling of amplicons from several different samples for loading onto the MiSeq flow cell.
+Primers included in the master mix are designed with Illumina adapters and 24 different indices allowing amplicons generated from the different IGH master mixes to be pooled onto one flow cell.
+This allows for a one-step PCR and pooling of amplicons from several different samples for loading onto the MiSeq flow cell.
 The associated LymphoTrack Software – MiSeq provides a simple and streamlined analysis and visualization of data generated from this assay.

 Positive and negative controls are included in the kit.

-Note: for a more thorough explanation of the locus and the targeted deep sequencing strategy, please refer to Principle of Immunoglobulin and B-Cell Receptor Gene Rearrangements.1
+Note: For a more thorough explanation of the locus and the targeted deep sequencing strategy, please refer to Principle of Immunoglobulin and B-Cell Receptor Gene Rearrangements.1

 The immunoglobulin heavy chain (IGH) gene locus on chromosome 14 (14q32.3) includes 46-52 functional and 30 non-functional variable (VH) gene segments, 27 functional diversity (DH) gene segments, and 6 functional joining (JH) gene segments spread over 1250 kilobases.

 Lymphoid cells are different from the other somatic cells in the body.
-During development, the antigen receptor genes in lymphoid cells undergo somatic gene rearrangement (Tonegawa S. et al., 1983).
-For example, during B-cell development, genes encoding the IGH molecules are assembled from multiple polymorphic gene segments that undergo rearrangements and selection, generating VH-DH-JH combinations that are unique in both length and sequence.
+During development, the antigen receptor genes in lymphoid cells undergo somatic gene rearrangement.2 For example, during B-cell development, genes encoding the IGH molecules are assembled from multiple polymorphic gene segments that undergo rearrangements and selection, generating VH -DH -JH combinations that are unique in both length and sequence.
 Since leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or “clonal” antigen receptor gene rearrangements.
 Therefore, tests that detect IGH clonal rearrangements can be useful in the study of B- and T-cell malignancies.

 Polymerase Chain Reaction (PCR)

 PCR assays are routinely used for the identification of clonal B- and T-cell populations.
 These assays amplify the DNA between primers that target the conserved framework (FR) of the VH regions and the conserved JH regions of antigen receptor genes.
-These conserved regions, where primers target, lie on either side of an area where programmed genetic rearrangements occur during the maturation of all B and T lymphocytes.
+Primers target these conserved regions which lie on either side of an area where programmed genetic rearrangements occur during the maturation of all B and T lymphocytes.
 Different populations of the B and T lymphocytes arise as a result of these genetic rearrangements.

-The antigen receptor genes that undergo rearrangements are the immunoglobulin heavy chain (IGH) and light chains (IGK and IGL) in B-cells, and the T cell receptor genes (TRA, TRB, TRG and TRD) in T-cells.
-Each B- and T- cell has a single productive V – J rearrangement that is unique in both length and sequence.
-Therefore, when DNA from a normal or polyclonal population is amplified using DNA primers that flank the V – J region, amplicons unique in both sequence and length, reflecting the heterogeneous population, are generated.
+The antigen receptor genes that undergo rearrangements are the immunoglobulin heavy chain (IGH) and light chains (IGK and IGL) in B-cells, and the T-cell receptor genes (TRA, TRB, TRG, and TRD) in T-cells.
+Each B- and T-cell has a single productive V – J rearrangement that is unique in both length and sequence.
+Therefore, when DNA from a normal or polyclonal population is amplified using DNA primers that flank the V-J region, amplicons that are unique in both sequence and length are generated, reflecting the heterogeneous population.
 In some cases, where lymphocyte DNA is not present, no amplicons will be generated.
-For samples containing clonal populations, the yield is one or two prominent amplified products of the same length and sequence that are detected with significant frequency of occurrence, within a diminished polyclonal background amplified at a lower frequency.
+Samples containing TRG clonal populations yield one or two prominent amplified products of the same length and sequence that are detected with significant frequency of occurrence, within a diminished polyclonal background amplified at a lower frequency.

 PCR amplicons are purified to remove excess primers, nucleotides, salts, and enzymes using the Agencourt® AMPure® XP system.
 This method utilizes solid-phase reversible immobilization (SPRI) paramagnetic bead technology for high-throughput purification of PCR amplicons.
 Using an optimized buffer, PCR amplicons that are 100 bp or larger are selectively bound to paramagnetic beads while contaminants such as excess primers, primer dimers, salts, and unincorporated dNTPs are washed away.
 Amplicons can then be eluted and separated from the paramagnetic beads resulting in a more purified PCR product for downstream analysis and amplicon quantification.